-14. It was agreed by the Cabinet in February 2008 that inflationary increases for garages, garage plots and access agreements be made every three years, with the next increase to take effect from 2017/18.
-The Cabinet therefore resolved that these rents and charges remain at current levels for 2015/16.
+13. It was agreed by Cabinet in February 2008 that inflationary increases for garages, garages plots and access agreements be made every three years, with the next increase to take effect from 2017/18.
+It is therefore proposed that these rents and charges remain at current levels for 2015/16.